Brie de Nangis is an uncooked, unpressed cheese.

 Brie de Nangis is not an AOC Brie.

-A low-temperature pasteurized version of Brie de Nangis is made by the Rouzaire Company for export to America.
+A low-temperature pasteurized version of Brie de Nangis is made by the Rouzaire Company for export to the United States.

 Brie de Nangis contains 45% butterfat.

-Brie de Nangis is named after the town where it originated, though it’s no longer made there.
+Brie de Nangis is named after the town where it originated, though it is no longer made there.